 Persons with disabilities who anticipate needing accommodations or who have questions about physical access should contact us in advance of the program.

-This CE course is approved by the International Consortium for Health & Wellness Coaching (ICHWC) for 32.0 continuing education units (CEP #100060).
+This CE course is approved by the National Board for Health & Wellness Coaching (NBHWC) for 32.0 continuing education units (CEP #100060).

 For more information about